 The park on the other side of the bridge is all board walks, either up in the trees or down on the ground.
 The girls had a lot of fun running along the boardwalks, seeing what was around the next corner.
 It was like a big maze through the trees.
 Once we’d completed all the activities on their clipboards, my husband and I were ready to find the exit.
 We’d spent a couple hours wandering around, reading signs and looking at trees and counting squirrels.

-Baby-friendly: A stroller wouldn’t be possible here, as the park had numerous stairs and the cliffwalk was too narrow.
+Baby-friendly: A stroller wouldn’t be possible here, as the park had numerous stairs and the Cliffwalk was too narrow.
 I’d recommend a baby carrier for any infants (I had my Ergo in case Jade got tired of walking).
-Signs recommend that young children be carried over the cliffwalk and the bridge.
+Signs recommend that young children be carried over the Cliffwalk and the suspension bridge.
 There were baby change tables in the washrooms.

 Kid-friendly: Very!
 The girls loved doing the clipboard and map activities.
 There was lots of kid-friendly activities around the park.

 Fees: Unfortunately, the park is pricey.
 There is no family rate, but it would have cost us about $100 to visit (kids under 6 are free), including the $5 for parking.
 BC residents pay once and can then pick up their annual passes at the gift shop, so we got an annual pass for Sunshine.